WHEN, WHERE AND HOW MUCH?

 Can I review the route map for my event?

 Yes.
 Go to the event specific pages for information about start/finish locations and detailed maps about bag drop areas, toilet and changing facilities, and run pack collection.
-The route map for official locations will also be included in your race pack.
+The route map for official locations will also be emailed to you in the days leading up to the event.
 Please note that routes are subject to change.

 Will there be a bag drop area?

 The Run in the Dark will provide a bag drop area in certain locations for all participants.
-Directions for the bag drop in your location will be sent to you by email and, in official locations, will be included in your run pack.
+Directions for the bag drop in your location will be sent to you by email.
 You may also check your location’s event page for more information.

 In official locations, your baggage label is the perforated part of your run number.
 Please check your location specific event page for more information.